Valeriamoreno1999/bellabeat-case-study/README.md

 # bellabeat-case-study
-Google Data Analytics Capstone: Bellabeat Case Study
+Analysis of the Bellabeat case study for the Google Data Analytics Professional Certificate.
+Exploring fitness device usage data to generate marketing recommendations.